g-leech/argmin-gravitas/_posts/2018-08-31-bad-introspections.markdown

 * _Belief propagation_.
 It seems to help with aligning different parts of the mind, for instance getting my <a href="{{system}}">automatic and explicit</a> circuits to pass information.
 Often a premise will change ("System 2"), without the intuitive associations changing ("System 1").
 (Though I endorse resisting the inverse changes, where your feelings determine a belief.)<br><br>
 * _Hypothesis generation_.
 If you don't know what's wrong it is obviously helpful to get ideas from an entangled source.<br><br>
 * _Aid to debiasing_.
 Noticing is moving things from the periphery of your attention into consciousness, where you can evaluate it.
 For instance, people often don't "notice" their own current emotional state in this sense, but that's vital information if you're trying to be rational - if you're feeling threatened by a person or a topic, you're primed to reject arguments around it.
-Cue to double-check your reasoning, or to revisit later, once you've calmed down.<br><br>
+A cue to double-check your reasoning, or to revisit once you've calmed down.<br><br>
 * _Emotional processing_.
 I don't know how or <a href="{{rumi}}">when</a> thinking about things makes you feel better.
 But it usually works for me.<br><br>
 * _Pretext for deep conversations_.
-I've done a few of these kind of workshops, and every single time I meet really interesting people where they're there to open up.
+I've done a few of these kind of workshops, and every single time I meet really interesting people who are there to open up and talk about fun serious things.

 <br><br>